The age old question, Bumble or Tinder.

 WORK & EDUCATION

-Tinder and Bumble allow users to showcase where they went to school & where they currently work.
+Both also have users showcase where they went to school & where they currently work.

 SEE WHO LIKES YOU

-While there is a lot of similarities between the apps, there are quite a lot of differences.
+While there are a lot of similarities between the apps, there are quite a lot of differences.

 VIEWING A PROFILE